rudolfgrauberger/sonar-cxx-wiki/Description---Features.md

 - Unit test execution metrics
 - Recognition of code duplication
 - Highlighting mode for C++ in SonarQube UI
-- Parse Error Recovery: If the code cannot be parsed

 ## Dependencies
 The plugin doesn't have obligatory dependencies.